 Let’s make it easier for builders to build with actual code examples and components.
 We need to embrace the way AI is changing how the world designs and builds, so let’s empower vibe coders to help them bring to life great bitcoin UX with a few prompts.

 The Design Community can wield Design to help bitcoin devs and researchers advance their proposals for improving the bitcoin protocol, and related protocols (BIPs, BOLTs, BLIPs, NIPs etc).
-Designers can crystallise user value and bring to life the storytelling around abstract proposals in a way that technical contributors often can not.
+Designers can crystallize user value and bring to life the storytelling around abstract proposals in a way that technical contributors often can not.
 There is a huge opportunity for designers to insert themselves in the earliest phases of bitcoin R&D work to champion use cases, sell the value proposition and help user-positive changes gain rough consensus.

 The world has changed—with AI tools anyone can now build anything.
 And bitcoin (and lightning and related infrastructure) is now easier to use than ever.
 A massive wave of creative builder energy is about to be unleashed.
 We in the Design Community can show the way forward through experimentation, prototyping and community-driven exploration.
 When value can flow instantly and permissionlessly across borders—what might the world build?
 Let’s find out.